 This guy is 50% Cannonau and 50% Cabernet Sauvignon.
 You can actually smell/taste the structure and backbone that Cab Sauv lends.

 Marchese di Villamarina Alghero DOC 2010 $59.99 (13% ABV)

 The grapes for this wine originate in the Villamarina vineyard of the estate.
-After harvest and fermentation, the wine is matured in small French oak casks for 18 months before transfer to larger oak barrels for a further year.
-After bottling, it is aged an additional 18 months.
-A beautiful, well-balance wine.
+The wine matures in small French oak casks, after harvest and fermentation, for 18 months before transferring to larger oak barrels for a further year, then aged an additional 18 months after bottling.
+Therefore, a beautiful, well-balanced wine.
 Really nice.